rust-minidump/rust-minidump/minidump-processor/json-schema.md

 * `<array>`
 * `<object>`

-**All of these can also be `null`**.
+**All of these can also be `null`, see "The Most Important Rule Of This Schema" above.**

-(Arrays and objects are never leaves in the schema, so they will just be represented by the appropriate kind of braces.)
+(Arrays and objects will just be represented by the appropriate kind of braces.)

 By default, strings are *opaque* to this schema, meaning they can contain anything (including the empty string).
 This usually means we are just passing the string through from a symbol file or the minidump itself.
 There may be an underlying structure from the source, but we aren't going to try to guarantee or specify it.